Dify alternatives

 FeatureDifyNodeTool

-FocusText-first LLM apps & knowledge basesAI generation + agents
+FocusText-first chatbot and agent apps & knowledge basesAI generation + agents

 Native media generation (image, video, music)Via tool/plugin callsBuilt-in nodes